Back To Top

 Does fake tan work on very pale skin?

-Fake tan absolutely works on very pale skin, but you'll probably want to avoid an intense formula if your end goal is natural-looking results.
+Fake tan absolutely works on very pale skin, but you'll probably want to avoid intense formulas if you want natural-looking results.
 “If you have pale skin and opt for a dark tan, then it’s likely that your result will look unnatural," confirms Bolder.
 "Gradual tanning solutions are a good option as they enable you to tailor your tan result by applying one layer over a few consecutive days until you achieve your desired glow.”

 The other issue when tanning very pale skin is that there’s less margin for error, as streaks and patches are more noticeable on a lighter skin tone.
 Therefore, “It’s really important to make sure you exfoliate thoroughly beforehand and sweep some oil-free moisturiser over drier areas like elbows, knees and ankles," says Harknett.